Grief is grief. But grief travels with a few friends that have taken up residence in my life. Anxiety. Insomnia. Social withdrawal.

 - chronic illness

 They call it complicated.
-But I think to those of us who watched our children die, we call it normal.
+I think to those of us who watched our children die, we call it normal.
 We will never be our old self.
 We will never get over it.

 The holy scriptures record a snap shot of King David’s life that God saved just for us.
 David was a humble servant of God turned King.
 As his family grew and so did his children’s hunger for his throne.
 His son Absalom rebelled.
 His scheming against his father culminated in battle.
-But even through that fight, David’s love for his son didn’t change.
+Even through that fight, David’s love for his son didn’t change.

 “What about young Absalom?” the king demanded.
 “Is he all right?”